Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

 (see below for the storage protocol).
 It is the sole writer of the "rule index" implemented as an SQLite DB.

+We assume that rules are far more often read than written.
+To make `select` simple, this program takes the time to parse submitted rules and transform the metadata into entries in a couple of DB tables.
+This simplifies `select`, allowing it to do less and operate faster.

-This program can be invoked as `ingest <path/to/rule> [id]`.
+This program can be invoked as `ingest <path/to/rule> [<id>]`.
 This reads the contents of the referenced rule file, adds the rule to the index and retains the rule file.
-If the optional `id` parameter is given, a new version of the identified rule is created.
+The rule id argument is optional.
+The `ingest` program assumes that the calling context (`api`, `sync`, or an interactive invocation), if it provides the `id` argument, "knows better".
+It does not verify whether the provided rule id matches the `id` field of the rule metadata.
+If the argument is not provided, `ingest` parses it from the `id` field in the rule file.

 ## `sync`